Your Guides

 Jenna Forte

 I have this electrifying passion for the yogic lifestyle and the ever-so fleeting moments of enlightenment.
 I found yoga through a demon I battled for years before finding absolute liberation, and I now know this is exactly how it was meant to happen.
 At first, I used yoga as an outlet to escape the present; my demon.
 I used yoga as a regression tool instead of acceptance.
 I used yoga in all the ways that made me a coward of truth, fear, and forgiveness.
-The key word here is “used.”
-I USED yoga.
+I USED yoga for the ego.
 I did not practice yoga, I did not live authentically through yoga, I did not listen to my intuition, I did not speak my truth.
-I used the physical practice to disappear from reality and I used the mental practice to justify my demon.
-Even after all of that “using” and “abusing,” I still knew the truth, and I still continued to neglect it.
+I used the physical practice to disappear from reality and I used the mental practice to justify the dark.
+Regardless, I still knew the truth, and I still continued to neglect it.
 I’ve always known what I had to do, it just took years of finding my voice and utilizing yoga to its purest potential.
 It took years to build courage.
 It took years to trust the universe.
+It took years to tap into my power through truth and compassion.

-Each class and each moment through my journey has taught me the quintessential necessities in order for me to allow the light to surface.
-I cultivated an intention and I manifested it.
-I finally listened, I trusted, I cried, I doubted, I feared, I lost confidence, and I struggled, but I regained my strength, and so much more, through breath, movement, and love.
-I started living my truth through the enlightenment of yoga, I trusted the destination of the road I was on, I followed the light, and I came out illuminated.
-I was rejuvenated in a state of eternal bliss, I was emancipated.
-You know that quote… “When you realize how perfect everything is, you will tilt your head back and laugh at the sky,”… that’s exactly how I felt... trust the process.
+Each vulnerable moment during my journey has taught me the quintessential necessities to allow the light to surface.
+I cultivated an intention and manifested it.
+I finally listened, I trusted, I cried, I doubted, I feared, I lost confidence, and I struggled, but I regained my strength, and so much more through breath, movement, stillness, acceptance, and love.
+I started living my truth through the humbling benefits of yoga, I trusted the destination no matter how many times it felt off-course, I followed the light, and I came out illuminated.
+Yet there will always be deep shadow work to explore as we continuously transform in this lifetime.

 Owner, Teacher